 The ABC could probably more easily achieve its cultural objectives as a charitable organisation.
 However, under existing UK legislation it would not be possible for ABC to have such status because of its commercial activities.
 This situation may change in the near future as a new charities law is being promulgated.
-A similar issue relates to the placement of the ABC secretariat within the UK rather than in an African country; when ABC was founded, foreign exchange controls and logistical barriers would have prevented it from operating from an African country.
-While those foreign currency restrictions generally no longer apply, the logistical obstacles are still relevant.
-These preclude moving the Secretariat to an African country.
+A similar issue relates to the placement of the ABC secretariat within the UK rather than in an African country; in line with international marketing practice, the marketing wing of an enterprise should be located as close to the points of sale as possible.
+In addition, when ABC was founded, foreign exchange controls and logistical barriers would have prevented it from operating from an African country.
+While those foreign currency restrictions generally no longer apply, the logistical obstacles and the need to be situated within one's market are still relevant.

 Of the approximately 50 000 copies of African books sold annually through ABC, over 50% of the income from sales is remitted to the African publishers.
-This remittance represents a reinvestment in indigenous companies, improving their economic viability and output and enabling them to develop further books that ABC can sell.8
+This remittance represents a re-investment in indigenous companies, improving their economic viability and enabling them to develop further books.8

 ABC's reach into the US market was previously limited because it was unable to maintain stocks in the USA.
 A Market Feasibility Study done in 2001 looked at the pros and cons of different distribution arrangements in the USA and came out in support of entering an agreement with a US publishing house as an ideal route.
-An agreement with Michigan State University Press (MSUP) for them to distribute ABC books was entered into in 2003.
+An agreement was entered into in 2002 with Michigan State University Press (MSUP) for them to distribute ABC books from 2003.

-2.2 ABC's cultural activities
+2.2 ABC's Cultural Activities